rhysd/tinyjson/README.md

 println!("{:?}", json["foo"]["bar"][0]["target"]); // => JsonValue::Null
 ```

 Index access with `&str` key is available when the value is an object.
 And index access with `usize` is available when the value is an array.
 They return the `&JsonValue` value if target value was found.
 And modifying inner value directly with index access at right hand side of `=` is also available.
+Note that it can modify value of objects but cannot add new key.
 In both cases, it will call `panic!` when the value for key or the element of index was not found.

 `get()` and `get_mut()` methods are provided to dereference the `enum` value (e.g. `JsonValue::Number(4.2)` -> `4.2`).  `get()` method returns its dereferenced raw value.
 It returns `Option<&T>` (`T` is corresponding value that you expected).
 If `None` is returned, it means its type mismatched with your expected one.
 Which type `get()` should dereference is inferred from how the returned value will be handled.
 So you don't need to specify it explicitly.